C-QUAM: Description

 The C-QUAM signal is composed of two distinct modulation stages: a conventional AM version and a compatible quadrature PM version.

 Stage 1 provides the transmitter with a summed L+R mono audio input.
 This input is precisely the same as conventional AM-Mono transmission methods and ensures 100% compatibility with conventional 'envelope detector' receivers.

 Stage 2 provides the stereo multiplexed (muxed) audio input and replaces the conventional crystal oscillator stage of otherwise AM-Mono transmitters.
 So as to not create interference with 'envelope detector' receivers, the stage 2 signal takes the multiplexed (muxed) audio signals and phase modulates both, using a divide-by-4 Johnson counter and two balanced modulators operating 90 degrees out of phase with each other.
 Stage 2 is not amplitude modulated, it is phase modulated, and is made up of both a L+R input and a L-R input.

 To recover the 'stereo' audio signals, a synchronous detector extracts the L-R audio from the phase modulated quadrature portion of the signal created in stage 2.
 The L+R audio can be extracted from either the AM (stage 1) or the PM (stage 2) modulation component.
 From there, the audio can be readily de-multiplexed (de-muxed) back to 'stereo', a.k.a.
 Left and Right channels.

-For additional information, see the attached PDF: "Introduction to the Motorola C-QUAM AM Stereo System".